motorcycle destinations

 3. Motorcycle Laws in Utah

-Listed below are the essential Utah motorcycle laws that you need to know before setting out on a long motorcycle tour.
+Listed below are the essential Utah motorcycle laws that you need to know before setting out on a long motorcycle tour .

 3.1 Helmet Laws

-It is best if you get either a three-quarter helmet or a full-face helmet.
+If you are below 21 years old, you have to put on either a three-quarter or full-face helmet that is approved by the Department of Transportation and that satisfies Utah’s state standards.
 Make sure the motorcycle helmet you choose has a DOT sticker plastered on the surface and is easily visible.

 3.2 Required Safety Features

 For your motorcycle to be approved as street legal, it needs to be equipped with the necessary safety features to help relay your presence to other drivers, make it easier to be spotted, and be able to see at night.
 You should always find time to examine the condition of your motorcycle and provide maintenance wherever there are signs of damage.
-While in Utah, make sure that your motorcycle has all of the following features and that each of them are functioning properly:
+While in Utah, make sure that your motorcycle has all of the following features and that each of them is functioning properly:

 • Horn